 Use any touch-tone telephone to transmit your voting instructions up until 11:59 p.m.
 Eastern Time the day before the cut-off date or meeting date.
 Have your proxy card in hand when you call and then follow the instructions.

-Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Acuity Brands, Inc., do Broadridge, 51 Mercedes Way, Edgewood, NY 11717.
+VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Acuity Brands, Inc., c/o Broadridge, 51 Mercedes Way, Edgewood, NY 11717.